 A zip line is an aerial rope-slide, consisting of a pulley suspended on a metal cable, usually made of stainless steel.
 Some are built naturally on tree tops or use cliffs to launch from an incline, gaining speeds of around 35-50 miles per hour.
 Others have man-made launch platforms that use an incline to zip to the next platform.

-Various zip lines have different requirements, usually a minimum and maximum weight limit.
+Various zip lines and aerial parks have different requirements, usually a minimum and maximum weight limit.
 Some require guests to be at least 50 pounds and a maximum of 270 pounds.
 It’s always best to check with the individual place.

 Many of the Colorado zip line courses are open year round, so you can enjoy them even when there’s snow on the ground.
 Dress appropriately and always being an extra layer.
 You can always leave it in the car.